 Every time someone calls the IRS, it costs taxpayers $41.
 Yet no one wants to wait in a phone queue or in line at a government facility.
 Instead of fielding requests in person or on the phone, agencies can route more of them to web or mobile applications that cost far less.
 Having the ability to interact with customers online saves both time and money.

-And as agencies such as the Department of Defense move to the cloud in order to cut costs, they'll be able to take advantage of the efficiencies and capabilities that cloud-friendly platforms like the Brightspot CMS for Government can offer.
+And as agencies such as the Department of Defense move to the cloud in order to cut costs, they'll be able to take advantage of the efficiencies and capabilities that cloud-friendly platforms like the Brightspot for Government can offer.

 3. Attracting and Keeping Talent